Hi & thank you for visiting the site.

 A new compilation with an unreleased solo song recorded in Brooklyn by Bill Direen is now available in the U.S.

-The nine date tour of NZ is over.
-A lot of smiling faces.
+The nine date tour of NZ in 2016 left a lot of smiling faces.

 Simon Ogston reckons the documentary of the tour will be ready for festivals by mid-2017.